 - Total volume picked up in gallons (estimate by the volume of the bucket or trash bag you’re using)

-Note: The municipality/Clean Program reserves the right to immediately withdraw support for any volunteer if, at the sole discretion of the municipality/Clean Program, the volunteer’s conduct while participating in volunteer activities on public property or right-of-way is determined to be inconsistent with these Volunteer Guidelines or violates any local, state, or federal law.
+Note: The municipalities and/or Clean Programs reserve the right to immediately withdraw support for any volunteer if, at the sole discretion of the municipality/Clean Program, the volunteer’s conduct while participating in volunteer activities on public property or right-of-way is determined to be inconsistent with these Volunteer Guidelines or violates any local, state, or federal law.
 Withdrawal of support may include repossession of loaned tools and revocation of related Adopt-A-Spot Agreements and the loss of your Adopted Spot.

 Once you have adopted your spot, contact the jurisdiction below where your spot is at to see about filling out a Release of Liability Waiver and discuss your spot and any support or supplies you may need.